FAXES/faxstore-themes/README.md

 In each directory is a different theme along with information for that theme.

 *User contributions are welcome via PRs for user created themes to be properly supported.*
+*When contributing make sure to read the [README format doc](https://github.com/FAXES/faxstore-themes/wiki/How-to-README.md)*

 This is for FaxStore. find more details on FaxStore below.